Kevin Sharpe (historian)

-Kevin M. Sharpe (26 January 1949 – 5 November 2011) was a historian, Director of the Centre for Renaissance and Early Modern Studies, Leverhulme Research Professor and Professor of Renaissance Studies at Queen Mary, University of London.
+Kevin M. Sharpe (26 January 1949 – 5 November 2011) was a British historian, Director of the Centre for Renaissance and Early Modern Studies, Leverhulme Research Professor and Professor of Renaissance Studies at Queen Mary, University of London.
 He is best known for his work on the reign of Charles I of England.

 Education and career

-He studied as an undergraduate and postgraduate at St Catherine's College, Oxford, and from 1974 to 1978, he was a junior research fellow at Oriel College, Oxford.
-Formerly he was visiting Professor to Princeton, Stanford, The California Institute of Technology, The Australian National University and The Max Planck Institute, Göttingen.
+Kevin Sharpe studied as an undergraduate and postgraduate at St Catherine's College, Oxford, and from 1974 to 1978, he was a junior research fellow at Oriel College, Oxford.
+Formerly he was visiting Professor at Princeton, Stanford, the California Institute of Technology, the Australian National University and the Max Planck Institute, Göttingen.
 He was also lecturer at the University of Southampton, where he was awarded a personal chair in 1994.
 From 2001 he worked at the University of Warwick, and from 2005 at Queen Mary University of London.

-During the late 1970s and 1980s, Sharpe, together with scholars such as Conrad Russell, John Morrill, and Mark Kishlansky, was labeled a revisionist political historian for his criticism of the so-called Whig history's narrative of the English Revolution.
+During the late 1970s and 1980s, Sharpe, together with scholars such as Conrad Russell, John Morrill, and Mark Kishlansky, was labelled a revisionist political historian for his criticism of the previous Whiggish narrative of the English Revolution.
 Particularly, Sharpe advocated a revisionist interpretation of the period in English history beginning from the Caroline period towards the English Revolution, suggesting that the English nation during the 1620s was not as divided as traditionally portrayed.
 As a leading revisionist, he welcomed the shift towards increased role of literary and artistic representations in the chronicle of early modern politics.